Excitement runs through my veins at this moment!

 Please note: This article contains affiliate links, meaning I may earn a commission if you make a purchase by clicking a link.
 Of course, this comes at no extra cost to you and helps me to keep offering solid information to readers.

 Talking about Los Angeles is talking about superlatives.
 After all, this is the second biggest city in the United States with a population of 4 million (Los Angeles County has a population of 10 million and Los Angeles metro is 13 million).

 Its Downtown is not the exception.
-On a map, the Downtown area looks somewhat of a circle bounded by the 10, 110 and 101 Freeways.
-The area covered is 4.73 squared miles.
+On a map, the Downtown area looks somewhat of a circle bounded by the 10, 110, and 101 Freeways.
+The area covered is 4.73 square miles.
 To place things in perspective, the City of London covers 1 square mile (the city proper, not Metro London).